Best guitar amps under $500 in 2024: Premium tones from budget-friendly amplifiers

 Reasons to avoid

-The Boss Katana MkII 2x12 has topped many of the best guitar amp lists for good reason.
-It packs a myriad of amp tones from clean to high gain, realistically recreated with a full suite of Boss’ studio-quality effects.
+The Boss Katana Gen 3 2x12 is the latest iteration of a modern classic.
+The previous generation topped many of the best guitar amp lists for good reason, and this time around we’re expecting the Gen 3 to achieve the same.
+It packs a myriad of amp tones, from clean to high gain, realistically recreated with a full suite of Boss’ studio-quality effects.

 The ability to run five effects at once means you can craft a set of very specific sounds, saving them in four preset slots for instant recall.
 A line out for recording and a power amp input round out this adaptable amp’s immense feature set.